Kael-The-Vegetable/E-Markets/Documentation/Standards/GitHubStandards.md

 If a bug is found on the **development** branch I will make an *Issue* of it on the GitHub for future me when I am ready to fix bugs.

 I will also open the Issues to all that decides to recommend some new features or bugs.

+### <h3 style="color:#dda"> :file_folder: Folder Organization

+> The Unity project will be organized in the following way. *Assuming the root is Assets/*.

+> [!NOTE]
+> the ... refers to additional folders created based on assets made.
+> Each ... can have folders within them for extra organization.

+- Audio
+	- Clips
+		- ...
+- Animations
+	- ...
+- Sprites
+	- ...
+- Models
+	- ...
+- Materials
+	- Physics Materials
+	- Basic Materials
+- Prefabs
+	- ...
+- Scenes
+	- ...
+- Scripts
+	- ...